danielkhoo/scaffold-eth/README.md

-# 🏗 Scaffold-ETH Speedrun Cheatsheet
+# 🏗 Scaffold-ETH Kitchen Sink Reference and Tutorial

 > Quick Reference Guide for Scaffold-Eth and SpeedRunEthereum.